1. WHO CAN APPLY FOR THE FIELD LAW COMMUNITY FUND PROGRAM?

 4. HOW MUCH FUNDING IS AVAILABLE IN EACH COMMUNITY MARKET?

-5. WHAT IS THE APPLICATION CRITERIA?
+5. WHAT ARE THE APPLICATION CRITERIA?

 Each submission must:

-- Positively impact the Community Market in which it is located
+- Positively impact the Community Market in which it is located.

-- Clearly define the purpose for the funds requested and how the money will be managed for the duration of the implementation of the initiative
+- Clearly define the purpose for the funds requested and how the money will be managed for the duration of the implementation of the initiative.

-- Not have been previously awarded funding for the same Idea from the Field Law Community Fund Program
+- Not have been previously awarded funding for the same Idea from the Field Law Community Fund Program.

-- Be an Idea for a designated new project where funding is not just added into existing operational and overhead accounts
+- Be an Idea for a designated new project where funding is not just added into existing operational and overhead accounts.

 6. IF I SUBMITTED AN APPLICATION IN A PREVIOUS YEAR, CAN I SUBMIT AN APPLICATION AGAIN?